north3221/AAGateWayWiFi/README.md

    1. only the master will reply
 * AAstarter will start Android Auto telling it to connect back to the slave.
 * When the slave successfully initializes the connection with both partners (the headunit and the slave) it will start moving data between them.

+If you set the _CONNECTING MODE_ option, then the app will work just like the original AAGateWay (it will connect to the headunit server that you'll have to manually start on the master) but with the hotspot on the slave.

+With the _USE IPV4_ option the app will only try ipv4 addresses to connect to the master, while with _USE IPV6_ it will only try ipv6 addresses.

 =========================